eliotlencelot/LinuxJournalRipper/README.md

 # LinuxJournalRipper
 TL;DR : These scripts are made for Mac or Linux.
 They can download every old issues of the Linux Journal into PDF.
 To download old issues locally just run a command like `./LJ-ripper-....sh`.
+One can freely use my scripts under BSD-2 clause licence.

 (c) eliotlencelot, 2019.

 ## What is LinuxJournalRipper
 It is a script available for Mac and Linux that download the 131 first issues of the Linux Journal in PDF.
 ### Why?
-**On August 7, 2019 Linux Journal shut its doors for good.** The website is *partially unprotected* (no paywall now for the HTML version of Linux Journal, but still paywalled for PDF/ePub/Mobi) but **the website will be also shut down in a near future.** This is an *emergency script make to download the 131 first (and old) issues of Linux Journal in PDF !*
+**On August 7, 2019 Linux Journal shut its doors for good.** The website is now mostly open for everyone, they have removed the paywall (as of 2019-08) for the HTML version of Linux Journal, but it is still paywalled for PDF/ePub/Mobi version.
+We, the people, fear that **the website will be also shut down in a near future**, as it represents a cost for a defunct company.
+Hence, this is an *emergency script make to download the 131 first issues of Linux Journal in PDF !*

 The generated PDF are portable, lightweight and without any advertisment (contrary to a scanned file from that era).